devappd/emscripten-build/README.md

 You may also install this package globally.

-Installing this package will also install the [Emscripten SDK](https://github.com/marcolovescode/emsdk-npm) into your node modules.

 The `--emsdk` switch allows you to specify your own install path for EMSDK.
 This path is saved to your `npmrc` user config.

 If the path is not specified, this package will warn you that EMSDK will be installed into your `node_modules`.
 You should specify a path to save disk space across duplicate modules.

-In addition, if the install path is too long, this package will warn you that EMSDK installation will fail.
+In addition, if you are running on Windows, this package will warn you that EMSDK installation will fail if your install path is longer than 85 characters.

 You may also specify an install path as follows: